 For the mother: Reduced fertility during lactation, more rapid return to normal prepartum condition (eg, uterine involution, weight loss), and protection against osteoporosis, obesity, and ovarian and premenopausal breast cancers

-Milk production is fully established in primiparas by 72 to 96 hours and in less time in multiparas.
+Milk production is fully established in primiparas by 72 to 96 hours and earlier in multiparas.
 The first milk produced is colostrum, a high-calorie, high-protein, thin yellow fluid that is immunoprotective because it is rich in antibodies, lymphocytes, and macrophages; colostrum also stimulates passage of meconium.
 Subsequent breast milk has the following characteristics: